Jeff Hyman, President

 Sherry grew up in New Jersey.
 After graduating from SUNY Stony Brook with a BA in Economics, she worked for ten years as a bond broker on Wall Street.
 Then she happily relocated to the Bay Area after meeting her husband Brian on a Jewish singles ski trip in Big Sky, Montana.
 Sherry currently works as a Clinical Research Coordinator, conducting Clinical Trials for Allergy and Asthma drugs.

 David Pelzner is a Bay Area native with strong ties to the Jewish community and PTBE.
 David’s uncle was a founding member of PTBE.
 David and his wife Danielle have been part of the PTBE community for eleven years.
-Their daughter Ashley, 16, became a Bat Mitzvah in 2016.
-Their son Justin, 11, is currently active in the middle school & Hebrew program.
+Their daughter Ashley, 16, became bat mitzvah in 2016.
+Their son Justin, 11, is currently active in the middle school and Hebrew programs.
 Additionally, the Pelzner family was an integral part of the first congregation at Peninsula Temple Sinai.

 David has been a volunteer at Provident Credit Union since April of 2003.
 He spent 2 years as an elected member of the Supervisory Committee.
 David was then elected to the Board of Directors in April 2005.
 As a member of the Board of Directors for Provident Credit Union, David serves on the Administrative Committee and currently holds the title of Vice Chairman of the Board of Directors.

-In December of 2018 David was elected to the Board of Directors of Notre Dame High School Belmont, an All-girls college preparatory high school in California.
-In addition to being a member of the Board of Directors for Notre Dame David currently holds the title as the Finance Chairman.
+In December of 2018 David was elected to the Board of Directors of Notre Dame High School Belmont, an all-girls college preparatory high school in California.
+In addition to being a member of the Board of Directors for Notre Dame, David currently holds the title of Finance Chairman.

 For the last 20 years, David has been a partner with the public accounting firm of Pelzner and Associates, a privately held tax and accounting firm in Burlingame, California.
 Before Pelzner and Associates, David worked as a Senior Financial Auditor and Consultant at Deloitte and Touche in San Francisco, California.
 David’s educational background includes graduation from the University of California, Riverside before becoming a Certified Public Accountant in 1999.

-Aviv is Israeli born and raised, who followed his passion as a high-tech entrepreneur moving from the Israeli Silicon Vaddi to the Bay Area high tech community in 2000, with his wife, Relli, and twin boys Omer and Noam.
-While making Bay Area and San Mateo their primary home, their family grew with the birth of their daughters, Maya and Shira.
+Aviv is Israeli-born and raised, and he followed his passion as a high-tech entrepreneur, moving from the Israeli Silicon Vaddi to the Bay Area high tech community in 2000 with his wife, Relli, and twin boys, Omer and Noam.
+While making the Bay Area and San Mateo their primary home, their family grew with the birth of their daughters, Maya and Shira.

 Growing up in Israel was like being "Jewish by default"—surrounded by Jewish people and Jewish public education.
 As the years went by in the U.S. it became clear to Relli and Aviv that life in the U.S. requires active involvement in a Jewish community to maintain their core Jewish identity, traditions, and heritage for them and their kids.
 The family has found their Jewish home in the PTBE community since 2012.
-Together the whole family has become involved in PTBE—Gesher, SMRTY/NFTY, Omer and Noam serving as Madrichim, Maya becoming bat-mitzvah at PTBE—and in the larger URJ community with active involvement in Camp Newman by the family, including Relli teaching and serving as a camp board member.
+Together the whole family has become involved in PTBE—Gesher, SMRTY/NFTY, Madrichim for Omer and Noam and vat mitzvah at PTBE for Maya—and in the larger URJ community with active involvement in Camp Newman by the family, including Relli teaching and serving as a camp board member.
 The family maintains Hebrew as a second primary language and they travel frequently to Israel to strengthen connections with their first language, their larger family, friends, and the Israeli culture.

 Joining the lively reform community at PTBE has allowed Aviv a fresh perspective on what it means to be Jewish in a modern dynamic society, very different than how he grew up in the more uniform Israeli-Jewish environment.
 It reconnected him in a new way to his Jewish heritage and roots.
 It became an active choice and not something to just live through.
 Aviv intends on bringing this perspective with him while serving the community further.